Emacs Chat: Christopher Wellons (FFI, Emacs internals)

 It'll create this database object.
 Thanks to EIEIO, it'll work with all of them the same, because they are generic functions.
 It'll work with the same functions.
 So once you have this database object, you don't care what's there anymore, you can just use this same EmacSQL function to make queries on it.

-I can say create-table, like this:
+I can say create-table

 (emacsql db [:create-table foo ([name id])])